ElofssonLab/GPCR_structure_analysis/README.md

-# GPCR_project
+# GPCR structure analysis

-This directory contains the data and scripts used for the structural analysis in the context of *publication*.
+This directory contains the data and scripts used for the structural analysis in the context of the paper *Multiplexed selectivity screening of anti-GPCR antibodies*.

 ## METHODS AND MATERIALS